 The picture at the bottom of the page was taken from the Sounder commuter rail, waiting for a return ride to Everett, Washington.

 Some of you may recognize the volcano in the cover photo on the Contact page.
 You know that I did not take it in Hawaiʻi.
 The picture was taken in Wakinakona (which is how you say Washington in ʻŌleo Hawaiʻi) where the Twin River enters the Strait of Juan de Fuca.
-It was taken with my phone.
-I wish I had brought my good camera on this trip just for this shot.
+I took this with my phone.
+For this trip, I wish I had brought my good camera just for this shot.

 However, this one is from the North Shore of Oʻahu in January 2020.
 And, my smartphone worked just fine.